 Put your content into digital format using office software of your choice.

 Ultimately, you’ll want to save your file as a PDF.
-This is probably the most common digital file type for formal business contracts, as PDFs are intended for viewing rather than editing and have a uniform formatting regardless of your viewing device.
+This is probably the most common digital file type for formal business contracts, as PDFs are intended for viewing rather than editing and have uniform formatting regardless of your viewing device.

 Upload the PDF to your provider.